 liver problems.
 The FDA says that people who have liver disease or liver problems

-should talk to their healthcare providers before taking kava supplements.
-You should
+should talk to their healthcare providers before taking kava.
+Talk to your healthcare

-also talk to your healthcare provider if you take other medicines that affect the
+provider if you take other medicines that affect the liver.

-or bipolar disorder also shouldn’t use kava.
+or bipolar disorder shouldn’t use kava.
 It may make your depression worse.

-If you use machinery or do other activities that require alertness, don’t use kava.
+If you use machinery or do other activities that need you to be alert, don’t use kava.

 Kava may increase the effects of central nervous system medicines.
 These include depressants